cyan2k/llama.cpp/README.md

 Don't use this sampler when accuracy is important (although testing should be done, how much performance is actually getting lost).

+You find some text examples in the `xtc-examples` folder

+All generated with the same prompt and seed while the xtc relevant parameters get iterated over

+`-p "write a story about the discovery of a Euclid Class SCP" -n 2000 -c 2000 -s 1337`

-You find some text examples in the `xtc-examples` folder (t = threshold, p = probability, xtcchain = minimal xtcchain enabled, t and p = 0 is default llama.cpp and xtc deactivated)
+(t = threshold, p = probability, xtcchain = minimal xtcchain enabled, t and p = 0 -> xtc deactivated)

 ## How to use it?